valtido/sentry-docs/src/collections/_documentation/clients/java/usage.md

 sidebar_order: 2
 ---

 **Note:** The following page provides examples on how to configure and use Sentry directly.
-It is **highly recommended** that you use one of the [provided integrations]({%- link _documentation/clients/java/modules/index.md -%}#integrations) if possible.
+It's **highly recommended** that you use one of the [provided integrations]({%- link _documentation/clients/java/modules/index.md -%}#integrations) if possible.
 Once the integration is configured you can _also_ use Sentry’s static API, as shown below, in order to do things like record breadcrumbs, set the current user, or manually send events.

 <!-- WIZARD installation -->

+&nbsp;
 ## Installation

 Using Maven: